beda-software/FHIRPathMappingLanguage/README.md

 ## Examples

-See real-life examples of mappers for [FHIR](https://github.com/beda-software/FHIRPathMappingLanguage/blob/main/ts/server/src/utils/__data__/complex-example.fhir.yaml) and [Aidbox](https://github.com/beda-software/FHIRPathMappingLanguage/blob/main/ts/server/src/utils/__data__/complex-example.aidbox.yaml)
+See real-life examples of mappers for [FHIR](https://github.com/beda-software/FHIRPathMappingLanguage/blob/main/tests/__data__/complex-example.fhir.yaml) and [Aidbox](https://github.com/beda-software/FHIRPathMappingLanguage/blob/main/tests/__data__/complex-example.aidbox.yaml)

 and other usage in [unit tests](https://github.com/beda-software/FHIRPathMappingLanguage/tree/main/ts/server/src/utils).

 ## Reference implementation

+### TypeScript

-TypeScript implementation that supports all the specification is already available [in this repository](https://github.com/beda-software/FHIRPathMappingLanguage/tree/main/server).
+TypeScript implementation that supports all the specification is already available [in this repository](https://github.com/beda-software/FHIRPathMappingLanguage/tree/main/ts/server).
 Also, it is packed into a [docker image](https://hub.docker.com/r/bedasoftware/fhirpath-extract) to use as a microservice.

-### Usage
+#### Usage

 POST /r4/parse-template